knative/docs/docs/eventing/getting-started.md

     ```sh
     kubectl create namespace event-example
     ```

-    Result: You have created an empty namespace called `event-example`.
+    This creates an empty namespace called `event-example`.

 2. Add a label to your namespace with the following command: